-- 2 teaspoon finely chopped shallot (optional)
+- 2 teaspoon finely chopped shallot optional

-- 1 large garlic clove, finely chopped
+- 1 large garlic clove finely chopped

-- 4 ounces of plain goat cheese
+- 4 ounces plain goat cheese

 - 1 tablespoon fresh chopped parsley

-- 1 tablespoons fresh chopped chives
+- 1 tablespoon fresh chopped chives

 - If you have not made the oven roasted tomatoes ahead, do them first.
 They take just a few minutes of prep time and 20-25 minutes in the oven.